 Building performance and its relationship to design, construction, occupant behaviour and the environment.
 Building performance regulations and the regulatory environment.
 Failure, success and value of building projects.
 Building performance assessment.
 Roles and responsibilities and liabilities.
-Collaboration and communication with project stakeholders P: Subject to approval of the Head of Department
+Collaboration and communication with project stakeholders.